RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-19-openrov-assembly-challenges.markdown

 If you're reading this section and you know a better way for me to connect the power supply, please advise in the comments section below.

 ###Advice Welcome
 I'm not sure where to look next to solve the challenge with the motors.
-The only thing certain is that I probably skipped a step somewhere.
+Maybe I skipped a step somewhere during assembly?
 Advice welcome!